ykerus/image-manager/readme.txt

 This program can be used to detect image duplicates and/or highly similar images in specified folders and subfolders on your computer.
 These images can then be iterated through and removed if desired.
+Note: This program has been developed and tested exlusively on a Mac.
+Some problems may occur for systems that have their trash bin located elsewhere than on Mac (~/.Trash).

 GETTING STARTED